Once you have gained your RePL, you may operate commercially with a ReOC holder, or apply for your own RPA operator’s certificate.

 CASA Client Services Centre (Permissions Issue) or an authorised industry delegate will issue the certificate upon successful completion of the assessment process.

-CASA currently authorises UAV Operator’s Certificates in the RPA categories of multi-rotor, fixed wing and helicopter types across four different weights: < 2 kg, <7 kg, <25 kg and <150 kg.
+CASA currently authorises RPA Operator’s Certificates in the RPA categories of multi-rotor, fixed wing and helicopter types across four different weights: < 2 kg, <7 kg, <25 kg and <150 kg.

 Currently the lead time is approximately 21 to 30 working days.
 The estimate fee must be paid prior to the commencement of any regulatory services assessment.